ypetinot/web-summarization/README.txt

 evaluation/ => all evaluation-related code.

-models/ => models derived from training data, only the code under topic-models is currently relevant, in particular to \cite{Petinot2011}.
+models/ => root directory for global models derived from ODP data.
+Only the code under topic-models is currently relevant.

 services/ => framework-wide services.